alexkaessner/heat-productivity-infovis/README.md

+# Impact of growing cities
+Cities are growing, but also getting hotter every year.
+How does this impact people's productivity?

-# Climate Change Information Visualization
+## Climate Change Information Visualization

 This is my final project for the [Information Visualization](https://incom.org/workspace/6609) course by [Prof. Dr. Marian Dörk](http://mariandoerk.de).
 It's a visualization of the climate impact for the increasing urbanization, population productivity and the increasing heat wave days in cities.

 ## Data Sources